 Very good, as ye were

-― I have measured out my life in coffee shop loyalty cards (silby), Sunday, 23 December 2018 01:46 (one month ago) Permalink
+― I have measured out my life in coffee shop loyalty cards (silby), Sunday, 23 December 2018 01:46 (three months ago) Permalink

 Even in the one-volume abridgment, I think that 800 pages of The Golden Bough is a bit too much for me to do in one go.
 Since I'm at the halfway point, I'm going to set it aside and read some other things.
 Next up is All For Nothing by Walter Kempowski.
 James Wood had it in his "Four Books That Deserved More Attention in 2018" list for the New Yorker, and it was already lying around the house, so it seemed a propitious coincidence.
 I'm enjoying it so far.
 The theme reminds me of Troubles.
 The genteel manor, stuck in a time warp, somewhat absurdly persisting against a darkening cloud of violence and chaos.
 The suspense of how long can it last, but limned with a lightness of touch that is almost gallows humor.